-But because Renewable Energy output is crucially dependent on the vagaries of the weather (for wind) and the weather in combination with the season and the time of day (for solar), the actual electrical output achieved by Renewables is inevitably substantially less that the Name Plate capacity of the installation and probably not coordinated with demand.
-Peak electricity demand usually occurs on winter evenings when Solar power is non-existent and weather patterns can reduce wind speeds to virtually nil across the country.
-There can be no inevitable coordination between the timing to the weather dependent Renewable Energy production and a Nation’s demand for electricity.
+But because Weather Dependent Renewable Energy output is crucially dependent on the vagaries of the weather, (for wind), and the weather in combination with the season and the time of day, (for solar), the actual electrical output achieved by Weather Dependent Renewables is inevitably substantially less that the maximal Name Plate capacity of the installation.
+In addition power production is most unlikely to be coordinated with the timing of the actual demand for electricity.

-Traditional methods of electricity generation using fossil fuels are not subject to these vagaries and can produce electricity whenever needed to match customer demand.
+Traditional methods of electricity generation using Fossil Fuels particularly or Nuclear Power are not subject to the vagaries of the weather and can produce electricity whenever needed to match customer demand.
 Thus crucially traditional forms of electricity generation are both non-intermittent and dispatchable to meet demand when needed.

 Calculating capacity percentages